 3. Develop clear and efficient review and approval processes

-If you haven’t already done so, now is the time to formalize and document a clear review and approval process for using brand and marketing assets.
+If you haven’t already done so, now is the time to formalize and document a clear review and approval process for using marketing and brand assets.
 This important structure plays a key role in safeguarding your brand’s consistency.
 Without it, you seriously undermine your ability to produce consistent brand experiences.

 However, it’s not enough to simply identify review and approval workflows.
 To be truly effective, you must go one step further and make sure everyone in charge of reviews and approvals is aligned on your strategic goals.